-Travel Editor at Wine Enthusiast.
-Drinks, travel, food for Forbes, USA Today, The Points Guy.
-Master of Wine candidate.
+Former Travel Editor at Wine Enthusiast.
+Decanter contributor.
+Drinks, travel, food at Forbes, USA Today, SevenFifty, Plate.
+MW candidate.
 Guzzler of coffee.
 Beach bum when not in a vineyard.

 Top Ten Wine Destinations: Lisboa